grantr/cloudwatch_poller/Presentation.md

 # Metric Removal
 Currently, metrics are only added.
 If an ELB is terminated, the process would still poll for it even though it would never get any data.

-# Time Range Batching
-In the case of backfills, throttling, or falling behind, time ranges should be increased and, in the case of throttling, polling intervals should increase as well.

-This is not implemented but with the correct exceptions and rescues it would not be hard to add.
-Time ranges and polling intervals are already variable.

-# Shrinking
-Shrinking is useful because it reduces CloudWatch traffic if load is low.

-Splitting pollers is relatively easy, but shrinking is more difficult because it needs to be recursive.

-Pollers could detect whether their children are leaf nodes and only shrink in that case.
-This could be triggered by summing the polling times of children and comparing them to a minimum time.

-# Sharding
-If a single process just isn't keeping up, sharding could help scale.

-You could use the total number of processes to split up metrics.
-If there are 4 processes, the 1st process takes metric 1, 5, and 9, the 2nd process takes 2, 6, and 10, and so on.

-This requires restarting all processes when the scale changes, or if scale changes were detectable then the Namespace actors could just crash themselves and be restarted.

-# Linking
-Currently all actors are linked, so any actor that crashes causes the entire tree to crash with it.
-This is probably excessive.

 # Celluloid::IO
 A Celluloid::IO-aware client would give each actor its own reactor loop,